-My daughter is far too young for candy, so I put together a list of fun things to do over Easter with your toddler.
+Since my daughter is far too young for candy, I put together a list of fun things to do over Easter with your toddler and a Toddler Easter Basket.
 I added toys, books, and even so egg coloring ideas.

 (Ages 2-4 years)

 Take alphabet play on the go with the ELMO ABC CASE set!
 This portable Elmo-themed carrying case features a variety of Sesame Street character images and comes complete with 26 plastic letter pieces that snap into place.
 Who knew learning the alphabet could be so much fun!
 There is a Sesame Street Number Set just like this too.

 This is a simple fun activity for Easter.
 You can color the eggs and eat them or blow out the egg and save them for posterity.
 My toddler is pretty good with a paintbrush so we might use acrylic paint on them this year.

 When a little bird is inside an egg, it cannot walk, it cannot sing, and it cannot fly.
 All it can do is be sat on.
 But when the time is just right: Pop! — out it comes.
 And then a little bird can do almost anything!
 With the same insightful simplicity of their classic The Carrot Seed, Ruth Krauss and Crockett Johnson celebrate the promise and confidence of little birds (and young children) everywhere.